-C' is a "cell" in the image at time $t+\Delta t$ which overlaps with no "cell" of the previous image, consequently its velocity $\vec{V}(C')$ is evaluated using a cross-correlation technique.
+The following analysis is then done: C' is a "cell" in the image at time $t+\Delta t$ which overlaps with no "cell" of the previous image, consequently its velocity is evaluated using a cross-correlation technique.

-Figure 15 B displays the cell \widetilde{C}' which is the translated cell of C' by $-\vec{V}(C') \times \Delta t$, an overlapping is now existing between C and \widetilde{C}' and so, the tracking algorithm creates a link between "cells" C and C': the tracking is successful.
+Figure 15 B displays the cell \tilde{C} ' which is the translated cell of C' by a distance and direction that depend both on the motion vector estimated thanks to cross-correlation and Δt : an overlapping exists between C and \sim C'.
+Thus, the tracking algorithm creates a link between "cells" C' and C: the tracking is successful.